 Review: Kid-Friendly Backpacks With Wheels, Editors of Good Housekeeping, Not dated

-More than 190 owners review the L.L.Bean Rolling Deluxe, giving it a 4.5-star average rating.
+More than 220 owners review the L.L.Bean Rolling Deluxe, giving it a 4.5-star average rating.
 They generally praise its quality, durability and convenience, but it doesn't seem to be well suited for the elementary school-aged child for various reason.
-Several say they would like a water bottle holder, however.
+A few also say they would like a water bottle holder.